Besselvassheia

-Besselvassheia is a mountain in the municipality of Frøya in Trøndelag county, Norway.
+Besselvassheia is a mountain in Frøya Municipality in Trøndelag county, Norway.
 The 76 m tall mountain is the highest point on the island of Frøya.
 It lies about 4 km west of the village of Sistranda and about 4 km northwest of the village of Hammarvika.

 Name

 The mountain was unnamed until the autumn of 2009 when it was given the name Besselvassheia, after the nearby lake Besselvatnet.

-The well-known Norwegian Soccer trainer Drillo, also known for his interest in geography, told a local resident, Frank Angelvik, that the highest point of Frøya was unnamed.
+The well-known Norwegian soccer trainer Drillo, also known for his interest in geography, told a local resident, Frank Angelvik, that the highest point of Frøya was unnamed.
 Together with Halgeir Hammer, a local guide, the naming contest was announced in September 2009.
 Some of the names that were runners-up were: Frøyberget, Frøytuva, Halgeirtoppen, Halgeirguten, and Besselberget.